 Holiday Apartment Details

-col TV, DVD player and hi-fi, double futon bed, electric cooker, fridge and microwave.
+col TV, DVD player and hi-fi, sofa, electric cooker, fridge and microwave.
 Bedroom

 , with king-size bed.
 Shower room